 But don't forget to limit the time your children spend watching them.
 According to the UK Millennium Cohort Study, children who watched more than 3 hours of video a day experienced more conduct and relationship problems in early life.
 While toddler videos, kid songs, or funny videos for kids are great, moderation is key when they’re learning to read.

 When it comes to videos, PBS Kids features quality online entertainment and learning programs and apps.
+You can see lots of educational instructional video recordings on many different topics.
 If you’re purchasing them for your phone or tablet, Apple Music, iTunes, Disney+, and Amazon also offer a variety of learning resources.

-YouTube Kids has many educational shows, but it's not curated, so parents need to be careful with this site.
-While it doesn't contain a lot of the objectionable material you might find on YouTube, it has a lot of videos that aren't promoting learning.
+YouTube Kids has many educational shows and video clips, but it's not curated, so parents need to be careful with this site.
+While it doesn't contain a lot of the objectionable material you might find on YouTube, it has many videos that aren't promoting learning.
 If I gave my son unlimited access to YouTube Kids, he would definitely NOT seek out educational programming- but he would try to find the Suprise Egg videos.
 So be proactive when using YouTube Kids- it's not a babysitter!

 Interactive learning is an important part of every child’s development.
-Fortunately, audiobooks and videos can still assist when kids are learning to read.
-Audiobooks can teach children to listen critically, as well as introduce words that may be difficult to sound out.
+And audiobooks and learning videos can even help supplement the reading process.
+Audiobooks can teach children to listen critically and introduce words that may be difficult to sound out.
 They can also be a means of establishing a love for storytelling in your child they will carry through their life!

-Videos, on the other hand, can prove to be an accessory to other kinds of learning.
-In order to tap into learning, pose questions to your children, or limit the time they spend on video watching.
+Videos, on the other hand, can also spark other types of learning.
+The next time you're watching TV with your kids, ask them questions about what they're watching.
+And try to limit the time they spend on video watching.
 By acting as a supplement, it’s useful for learning in an entirely different way.

 Reading is an important skill to master, but audiobooks and videos can be beneficial alternatives to the written word.
 In no time at all, your children may very well be queuing up their own playlist of favorites!